New here? Start with the complete side hustle guide →

 7. Answer the setup questions about your goals and click Next

-8. You’ll be taken to your new business dashboard
+8. You’ll land on your new business dashboard

 That’s it.
 Your account is live.